jonleighton/focused_controller/README.md

   include FocusedController::RSpecHelper

   describe UsersController::Create do
-    test "should create user" do
+    it "creates a user" do
       subject.params = { user: { name: 'Jon' } }
       expect { subject.call }.to change(User, :count).by(1)
       response.should redirect_to(user_path(subject.user))